Jathin04Jan/Multi-Tenant-SaaS-Chatbot-Platform/backend/docs/GLOBAL_CONFIGURATION_TABLES.md

 ## Overview

-This document describes the three global configuration tables added to the platform:
+This document describes the global configuration tables added to the platform:

 1. **`subscriptions`** - Subscription plans (Free, Pro, Enterprise, etc.)
 2. **`pricing_plan_country_prices`** - Country/region-specific pricing for each plan
+3. **`entitlements`** - Subscription plan entitlements/limits (file storage, chat tokens, etc.)
-3. **`app_settings`** - Global application settings and landing page content
+4. **`app_settings`** - Global application settings and landing page content

 These tables are **global** (not per-tenant) and are **admin-only** (only platform admins can create or modify entries).